JeppW/coolr/README.md

 This compiler is divided into four modules: a lexical analyzer, a parser, a semantic analyzer and a code generator.
 The inner workings of each of the four modules are described in detail in the README files in their respective subfolders in `src/compiler`.

 ## Issues
 As it turns out, making compilers is pretty complicated.
 I have fixed a number of obscure bugs and I would expect more still persist.
-If you decide to give this compiler a spin and encounter a problem, I would love to know about it, so feel free to raise an issue.
+If you decide to give this compiler a spin and encounter a problem, I would love to know about it.